rnapier/cocoaphony-blog/source/_posts/2014-07-28-should-i-swift.markdown

 The reason to learn Swift is because you want to develop for iOS.
 But today, the *easier* route is to come through ObjC and pick up Swift when it stabilizes.
-The reason to learn Swift is to be part of the beginning of Swift.
+The reason to learn Swift today is to be part of the beginning of Swift.

 ### For experienced ObjC devs